Last update: 3 months ago

 Of course, practical habits will also help with keeping grout clean.
 What we suggest is to always mop water from tiles, and never leave it to evaporate on its own.
 It’s best to leave a window open, or a fan operating after showering in order to suck the moisture of the room.
 If not done, you may soonely find mold and mildew forming in your bathroom.

-It’s very unpleasant to clean grout.
+While it may be very unpleasant, cleaning grout isn’t that tricky.
 Takes a lot of scrubbing and wiping before it comes off.
 However, a good method may still save you a bit of time and labour.

-It all boils down to choosing the correct way to clean grout, and the right product to use.
+It all boils down to choosing the right way to clean grout, and the grout cleaning product to use.

 Commercial Grout Cleaner

-If you want to save yourself time from preparing a grout cleaning solution, we would suggest that you use a commercial grout cleaner.
-They are a bit more expensive and sold in larger quantities, however, it is guaranteed to clean most types of the stains.
+If you want to save yourself time from preparing grout cleaning solution, we would suggest that you use a commercial grout cleaner.
+They are a bit more expensive and sold in larger quantities, however, it is guaranteed you’ll restore your grout to white.

 Homemade Green Grout Cleaners

 DIY grout cleaners are pretty common.
-They are easy to make and do a fairly good job at cleaning grout stains, as long as done regularly.
+They are easy to make and do a fairly good job at cleaning grout stains, as long as you make them the right way.

 Baking Soda & Vinegar Grout Cleaner

-It may be the most often made grout cleaning solution, and it does clean mild staining.
+It may be the most commonly made grout cleaning solution, and it does clean mild staining.
 Here’s what you’ll need to make the solution: